Monash University Malaysia: Foundation

 In early 1996, it was reported that the Australian Prime Minister had been involved in the signing of a memorandum of understanding to establish the campus.
 On 23 February 1998, the Malaysian Government formally invited Monash to develop a comprehensive campus, making it the first foreign university in Malaysia.
 In July of that year, Monash University's newly founded Malaysia campus opened its doors to its first intake of 261 students.
 Since then, the campus has expanded rapidly.
 It developed postgraduate courses within a few years, and began to expand its research capacity.

 2000s onwards

-By 2007, it had 3,300 students, and had established a new, purpose-built, fully independent campus.
-The university has stated that it intends the campus to eventually hold around 10,000 students and that it will develop its research strengths to make it a research hub of South-East Asia.